Jonathan Schoop Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.69 team ERA ranks 20th among all league pitching staffs.
+- The Orioles have a 4.49 team ERA that ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to surrender 22 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Wells (0-1) gets the start for the Orioles, his third of the season.
+- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
+He has a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.

-- His last appearance was on Friday against the Chicago White Sox, when the righty tossed 5 1/3 innings, surrendering three earned runs while giving up five hits.
+- The righty's most recent appearance came on Saturday against the Chicago White Sox, when he went 5 1/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.